IS4IT/idm-compose/README.md

 ## Quickstart

-- clone or copy this folder and run `./idm-compose init`
+- clone or copy this folder
-- set `SUBNET`, `PORT_BASE` and/or `TREENAME` to override the default values
-- add `-p <project name>` to set a custom compose project name (defaults to the name of the project folder)
-- all command line options are passed through to `docker compose`
-- all commands other than `ìnit` and their options are passed through to `docker compose`
+- run `./idm-compose init`

+Optional:
+- change defaults in idm.compose.conf
 - add files/folders to `config` subfolder for further customization, e.g.
-  - add .jar/.so files to the `config/idm/mountfiles` and `config/idm/mountfiles` subfolders to install new or updated
+  - add .jar/.so files to the `config/idm/mountfiles` and `config/rdxml/mountfiles` subfolders to install or updated shims or libraries
   - add .ldif/.sch files to `config/idm/mountfiles` to extend schema and/or prepopulate Edirectory

 ## Key concepts